 Eat together – one of the most important and beneficial things you can do with your children is have dinner together.
 Again, without any electronic devices or TV.
 Research shows children have a bigger vocabulary, do better in school, and even eat more fruits and vegetables when families have dinner together.
 And it doesn’t have to be a home-cooked meal.
 It’s the sitting down and eating together that’s important.

 Give back – brainstorm with your children ways to help others.
 Think of something you can do as a family – volunteer at a food pantry, go through toys together to find some to donate, fix a meal for a neighbor, or serve a meal at a shelter.
-Spending time helping others strengthens the family bond and supports the community.
+Spending time helping others strengthens the family bond, supports the community, and sets a great example for kids.

 Work together – take on some projects that you can all do like raking leaves, sorting laundry, or organizing books.
 Make it fun by singing or telling knock-knock jokes.
 If children help with household chores from an early age, it becomes the expected norm.
 And it increases their sense of belonging and of feeling valued.